The Journalist and the Murderer: Pathological narcissists and auto-fictionalizers

 In the published Fatal Vision, McGinniss depicted MacDonald as a "womanizer" and a "publicity-seeker", as well as a sociopath who, unbalanced by amphetamines, had murdered his family.
-But to Malcolm, MacDonald in person seemed sturdy, unremarkable, and incapable of such a crime.
+But to Malcolm, MacDonald in person seemed sturdy and unremarkable.
 McGinniss drew upon the works of a number of social critics, including the moralist Christopher Lasch, to construct a portrait of MacDonald as a "pathological narcissist."

 But as presented by Malcolm, what drove McGinniss to this strategy were professional and structural liabilities—MacDonald's "lack of vividness," his drawbacks as the real-life figure who would serve as main character for his book.
 MacDonald, charismatic in person, lost vigor on the page.
 As other journalists noted, when interviewed MacDonald could "sound like an accountant."